alisaifee/coredis/docs/source/glossary.rst

      keys to distribute channels.
 For more details see the `Redis manual entry on Sharded Pub/Sub <https://redis.io/docs/manual/pubsub/#sharded-pubsub>`__

+   Server assisted client side caching
+     Client side caching is a technique to increase performance by eliminating unnecessary round trips to database servers by caching responses from the server within the application's memory.
+This invariably requires some kind of invalidation technique to remove stale entries from the application's memory.
+Server assisted client side caching uses subscriptions to the notifications from the redis server whenever a key is mutated to invalidate local cached entries.
+     For more details see the `Redis manual entry on client side caching <https://redis.io/docs/manual/client-side-caching/>`__

    Streams
      Streams are essentially an abstract append-only in-memory log datastructure which can be used for various use cases such as timeseries,